How does Driven assembly grease compare with graphite-based products?

 What are benefits of the Driven Carb Defender?

 It is blended specifically for carbs, rather than injection systems – the metals used in both systems are different.
-As most products come from the technology used for modern injection systems, they are not as effective with older style engines with carbruettors.
+As most products come from the technology used for modern injection systems, they are not as effective with older-style engines with carburettors.
 It will protect all fuel system components from the effects of ethanol corrosion.

-Yes, feedback we have received is that a couple of tanks treated with Defender will clean things up.
-This includes fuel lines, complete inlet tract and includes staining.
+Yes, the feedback we have received is that a couple of tanks treated with Defender will clean things up.
+This includes fuel lines, complete inlet tract and also includes staining.